 - 1 ¼ cups 250 g sugar

-- In a small bowl, mix the red wine and cranberries together and allow to sit for 30 minutes to an hour or until the cranberries look plumped.
+- In a small bowl, mix the red wine and cranberries together and allow to sit for 30 minutes to an hour or until the cranberries look plump.
 You can gently heat the wine and cranberries on the stove or in the microwave to speed up the process.

 - Preheat oven to 350 degrees F. and grease and flour an 8 by 8 inch pan.

 - Mix flour and sea salt in a bowl and set aside.

 - In a bowl over boiling water, heat the butter and chocolate until just melted and mixed together.

-- Remove from the bowl from the heat and beat in the eggs one at a time.
+- Remove the bowl from heat and beat in the eggs one at a time.
 (If the bowl seems very hot, you may want to let it cool for about 5 minutes before adding the eggs).

 - Add the sugar and cocoa powder and mix, then add the flour and mix well.